Family talks about local man killed in turnpike crash

 Kepner and a fellow UPS driver, 48-year-old Dennis Kehler, of Lebanon, died at the scene of the crash.

 According to state police, the crash happened around 3:30 in the morning Sunday.
-A tour bus was heading from Rockaway, New Jersey to Cincinatti, Ohio.
+A tour bus was heading from Rockaway, New Jersey to Cincinnati, Ohio.
 The driver, a 58-year-old man from New York, was traveling in the left lane on the turnpike near the New Stanton exit, about 30 miles east of Pittsburgh, when he struck the middle barrier.

 The bus went up a hill, then rolled over back onto the roadway.
 It landed on both sides of the highway.
 The driver was thrown out of his seat.